 The chili at Mike’s Chili Parlor is clearly the highlight, but Tove was a big fan of the home cut fries as well.
 Even though I was stuffed, I was disappointed the food was gone at the end of our meal (as I was scraping the plate for every last drop).
 I know that sounds pretty pathetic, but I love food.

 On top of good food, the service is also great at Mike’s Chili Parlor.
 I give them props for being so good to us.
 When Tove asked our waitress for hot tea (yes, she actually ordered tea at a tavern), the server found her some tea and even gave her a couple different options to choose from.
 I thought that was pretty cool.

 The history behind Mike’s Chili Parlor is worth a visit alone.
 It’s crazy to think that generations of Seattleites have tasted the same secret chili recipe over the decades.
 It’s literally the same chili fishermen devoured along the ship canal in the 1920s and ’30s.
-If that’s not reason enough to stop by, you’re bound to enjoy the chili and atmosphere as well (although it can get a little noisy — it’s a tavern after all).
+If that’s not reason enough to stop by, you’re bound to enjoy the chili and atmosphere as well.
 You should give Mike’s a shot and let us know what you think!

 Have you ever been to Mike’s Chili Parlor in Ballard?
 What do you think of their chili?
 How do you think it stacks up to other chili in Seattle?
 You can leave your comments below or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to eat and drink in the Emerald City.